Khalaf649/Scoliosis-Detection-Segmentation-CobbAngle-U-Net/README.md

-# Scoliosis Detection: Edge-Preserving Preprocessing of Spinal X-Rays Using PDEs and Deep Learning-Based Classification
+# Automated Scoliosis Assessment Using Deep Learning: U-Net Segmentation, CNN Classification, and Cobb Angle Estimation

 ## Abstract

 ARC is a cutting-edge project focused on improving scoliosis diagnosis through advanced image processing and machine learning techniques.
-Scoliosis, a spinal curvature and vertebral rotation, requires accurate and early detection for effective treatment.
+Scoliosis, spinal curvature, and vertebral rotation requires accurate and early detection for effective treatment.
 By leveraging Partial Differential Equations (PDEs) for image pre-processing and a Convolutional Neural Network (CNN) for classification, this project enhances the accuracy of spinal X-ray analysis.
 Additionally, U-Net is utilized for precise line segmentation to assist in Cobb angle measurement, a critical metric for assessing scoliosis severity.

 ![Alt text](Frontend/images/mainpage.png)

 ## Features

-- **Noise Reduction:** Pre-processes spinal X-rays using the Heat Equation and Anisotropic Diffusion for improved image clarity and edge preservation.
+Noise Reduction: This method preprocesses spinal X-rays using the Heat Equation and Anisotropic Diffusion to improve image clarity and edge preservation.
 - **Automated Classification:** Employs a CNN to classify spinal images as either normal or indicative of scoliosis.
 - **Segmentation:** Utilizes U-Net to segment spinal structures and identify key anatomical landmarks.
-- **Cobb Angle Calculation:** Automates the measurement of Cobb angles using image analysis, facilitating accurate scoliosis diagnosis.
+Cobb Angle Calculation: This tool automates the measurement of Cobb angles using image analysis, facilitating accurate scoliosis diagnosis.

 ## Methodology

 1. **Pre-Processing:**

-   - **Diffusion Equation:** Smooths images to reduce noise while balancing edge detail.
+2.
    - **Anisotropic Diffusion:** Enhances edge preservation while minimizing noise in X-ray images.

-2. **Classification:**
+3. **Classification:**

    - A CNN is trained on labeled X-ray images to identify scoliosis patterns with high accuracy.

-3. **Segmentation:**
+4. **Segmentation:**

    - U-Net is applied to extract spinal cord structures from X-ray images, ensuring precise segmentation for angle measurement.

-4. **Cobb Angle Calculation:**
+5. **Cobb Angle Calculation:**
    - Integrates Python-based algorithms for consistent and precise Cobb angle determination.

 ![Alt text](Frontend/images/upload.png)

 ## Results

-- **Pre-Processing Performance:** Demonstrated the strengths of Diffusion Equation and Anisotropic Diffusion in enhancing image quality.
+- **Pre-Processing Performance:** Demonstrated Anisotropic Diffusion's strength in enhancing image quality.
 - **CNN Classification Accuracy:** Achieved a training accuracy of 96.64% and a test accuracy of 84.58%.
 - **Segmentation Performance:** U-Net attained a test accuracy of 98.74%, highlighting its efficacy in spinal segmentation.
 - **Cobb Angle Analysis:** Provided accurate and reliable Cobb angle measurements critical for scoliosis assessment.